kt2187/kt2187/README.md

 :mailbox: [e-mail][e-mail] **|**
 :bird: [twitter][twitter]

-Hi there 👋 I'm a front-end web developer with a passion for user experience and accessibility.
+Hi there 👋 I'm a UX Design Developer with a passion for user experience and web accessibility.
 I focus on crafting clean, user-friendly experiences that are fully inclusive and love using technology to connect people to resources within their communities.
 I'm currently working as a freelance web developer making websites and web applications but am always open to new opportunities.
 Feel free to contact me with your project ideas.
 I'm ready when you are.

-- 🔭 I’m currently working on an ecommerce React site
+- 🔭 I’m currently working on an activities management app for parents.
-- 🌱 I’m learning about MERN stack, Java, and how to make bots with Python
+- 🌱 I’m learning about UX Design and Research.
 - 👯 I’m looking to collaborate on entry level projects
-- 🤔 I’m looking for help finding an entry-level junior developer position in MA or RI
+- 🤔 I’m looking for help finding an entry-level UX Design Developer position in MA or RI
-- 💬 Ask me about front-end development, MERN stack, and coding resources.
+- 💬 Ask me about UX Design, Front End Development, MERN stack, and coding resources.
 I am the queen of resources.
 - 📫 How to reach me: kt@katietbarriere.com
 - 😄 Pronouns: She, her, hers
 - ⚡ Fun fact: I'm learning to play the marimba